kaytawho/beauty-app/README.md

 # What is it?

 You know how all of the best little-known, trusted-by-everyone, almost-magic beauty recommendations come from your aunty?
-Well, I created a CRUD app where users could share the best beauty businesses in Australia for black women.
+Well, I created a CRUD app where users can list and review the best beauty businesses in Australia for black women.
 It's called Aunty.

 # 👀 Wanna look?